Patient Safety and Clinical Human Factors (Online Learning) MSc, PgCert, PgDip

 Find out more about the benefits and practicalities of studying for an online degree:

-The programme has two elements: the taught element and the dissertation element (in Year 3).
+The programme has two elements: the taught element (Year 1 and Year 2) and the dissertation element (in Year 3).

 - Introduction to healthcare delivery and what leads to harm (20 credits)